benmechen/Assistive-Technology/README.md

 ### Description

 Windows server that handles the inputs sent from the client through the usage of UDP.
 The initial discovery of the server is done by registering a Zeroconf service.
-The server simulates two inputs:
-* W, A, S & D keys
-*Up, Down, Left, Right arrow keys

 ### Usage